By denouncing Trump, old-guard Republicans get renamed - ExBulletin

 For any candidate for re-election, the former president has promised to support his opponents.

-Cheney, who once opposed same-sex marriage while having a lesbian sister, a point of view she has since reversed, has now emerged as the main voice of anti-Trump Republicans, a position that has distanced her from her own party.
+Cheney, who once opposed same-sex marriage while having a lesbian sister – an opinion she has since reversed – has now emerged as the main voice of anti-Trump Republicans, a position that has distanced her from her own party .

 In May, she was removed from her post as House leader, to be replaced by a Trump loyalist.